TcMenu/tcMenu/embeddedJavaExample/README.md

 ## Building the app

+By default, the app uses maven to build, you'll need a couple of things installed to continue:

+* Java - At least OpenJDK 17 (we recommend you use [Liberica Open JDK](https://bell-sw.com/pages/downloads/) as it has a build for Raspberry PI with JavaFX built in)
-By default, the app uses maven to build, ensure you have both OpenJDK 17 and a recent version of Maven installed.
-Maven is a very complete build tool and [you can read more about it here](https://maven.apache.org/guides/getting-started/), but here's a very quick summary:
+* A recent maven 3 installation.
+Maven is a very complete build tool and [you can read more about it here](https://maven.apache.org/guides/getting-started/).

-* If you are using IntelliJ as your editor, it has complete maven support, just "open" the maven pom and it will create a project from it.
-Eclipse similarly has full support.
+* A Java IDE - we mainly use IntelliJ, but have tried the project in Visual-Studio-Code too.
+Eclipse similarly should work very well with this project.
-* To build from the command line ensure you are in the project root directory and type `mvn clean install`, which will build the application and bring down any dependencies.
+* To build from the command line ensure you are in the same directory as this README file and type `mvn clean install`, which will build the application and bring down any dependencies.

-* Running the application from the CLI - if the application is OpenJFX based, then the image will be in `target/jfx/app`.
+## Running the application from the CLI

+If you use the standard maven setup, after running the above build steps, you should see the following directory has been created: `target/jfx/` containing an `app` directory and a `deps` directory.

+If you used a modular build (IE you have a `module-info.java` file in the `src/main/java` directory) then to run the application ensure that the right version of Java using `java -version` is on your path and then the run command should be `java --module-path ../deps "-Dprism.lcdtext=false" --add-modules com.thecoderscorner.menuexample.embeddedjavademo com.thecoderscorner.menuexample.tcmenu.EmbeddedJavaDemoApp`

 ## Plugins

-Depending on which plugins you chose to install, there will be other files that are associated with those.
+Depending on which plugins you chose to install, there will be other files that are associated with those in the source tree, these are separated out into a `plugins` directory.
 We've provided a few documentation links below to get you started: